 The senior seed certification officer from Telanagana state seed certification agency inspected our seed production program and verified the seed quality in the field.

-The Agricultural co-ordinator is monitoring the field regularly.
-He facilitates the famers to maintain quality of the seed.
-We do take care while procure the seed from the famers.
-We supply quality seed to the famers of project area and others.
+The Agricultural coordinator is monitoring the field regularly.
+He facilitates the farmers to maintain the quality of the seed.
+We do take care while procure the seed from the farmers.
+We supply quality seed to the farmers of project area and others.